ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Without this trace flag, the insert operation would result in one compressed rowgroup.**<br />
 **Note: This trace flag applies to SQL Server 2019 (15.x) and higher builds.**<br />
 Link: [Docs Trace Flags]<br />
-Link: https://support.microsoft.com/en-us/topic/kb4588980-fix-higher-than-expected-number-of-single-row-columnstore-rowgroups-may-be-generated-for-columnstore-bulk-insert-when-both-large-page-allocator-and-scalable-columnstore-bulk-insert-features-are-turned-on-0d74afa4-96e7-2026-b486-122d2619554a - if you turn on trace flags 876, 11064, and 11068, SQL Server may generate single row columnstore rowgroups.
+Link: https://support.microsoft.com/en-us/topic/kb4588980-fix-higher-than-expected-number-of-single-row-columnstore-rowgroups-may-be-generated-for-columnstore-bulk-insert-when-both-large-page-allocator-and-scalable-columnstore-bulk-insert-features-are-turned-on-0d74afa4-96e7-2026-b486-122d2619554a - if you turn on trace flags [876](#876), [11064](#11064), and [11068](#11068), SQL Server may generate single row columnstore rowgroups.
 Fixed in 2019 CU9.
-Scope: global only
+Scope: global only<br />
+SQL Server Version: >= 2019 RTM

 <a id="11631"></a>